HCC Veterans scholarships

 Salute to Service game presented by Bud Light

-Several players sponsor season-ticket packages through the TACT (Texans All Community Team) program that honor groups consisting of military families and veterans.
-Players made several trips throughout 2012 to visit with service men & women and their families.
+Several players sponsor season-ticket packages through the TACT (Texans All Community Team) program that honor groups consisting of military families and veterans, including the USO and Impact A Hero.
+Players made several trips throughout 2014 to visit with service men & women and their families.